The glitzy Yas Island hosts the curtain closer on the Formula 1 season with a unique twilight race.

 Abu Dhabi hosted the first twilight F1 race when it joined the calendar in 2009.
 Always held toward the end of the season, the event now holds the final race of the year.
 The Abu Dhabi Grand Prix has provided three title showdowns in 2010, 2014 and 2016.
 Though overtaking is limited at the circuit, Abu Dhabi has provided some interesting races – with Kimi Raikkonen’s 2012 win being a particular highlight.

 The Yas Marina Circuit has a busy calendar throughout the year, and is a popular location for post-season F1 and F2 tests.
 Despite being one of the most expensive races to attend on the current calendar, the event is usually a sell-out.
-The length of the race’s contract has never been disclosed, though the event is expected to remain on the circuit for many years to come.
+In 2021, Yas Marina Circuit signed a new contract to remain as host of the Abu Dhabi Grand Prix until at least 2030.

 Learn more: Yas Marina Circuit in Numbers